SHAHCoinvip/shahcoin/doc/p2p-bad-ports.md

 nodes.

 "Bad" ports are ones used by services which are usually not open to the public and usually require authentication.
-A connection attempt (by Shahcoin Core, trying to connect because it thinks there is a Shahcoin node on that address:port) to such service may be considered a malicious action by an ultra-paranoid administrator.
+A connection attempt (by SHAHCOIN Core, trying to connect because it thinks there is a Shahcoin node on that address:port) to such service may be considered a malicious action by an ultra-paranoid administrator.
 An example for such a port is 22 (ssh).
 On the